cardano-scaling/hydra/docs/docs/tutorial/index.md

 </TabItem>
 </Tabs>

-Besides the Cardano keys, we now also need to generate Hydra key pairs which will be used on the layer two by the `hydra-node`.
-For this, we will use the `hydra-tools` to generate the keys for `alice` and/or `bob` respectively:
+Next, generate Hydra key pairs for use on layer two.
+Use the `hydra-tools` to generate the keys for `alice` and/or `bob` respectively:

 <Tabs queryString="role">